Submitting Forms, Invoices, and Reports

 WCB Nova Scotia works with many different types of health services providers.
 Whether you are a physician, psychologist, audiologist, pharmacist, or another care provider, you can find the forms you need below.

-Submitting and tracking invoices
+Submitting invoices

 All invoices must include: